jibsen/tinf/README.md

 Notes
 -----

-While the implementation should be fairly compliant, it does assume it is given valid compressed data, and that there is sufficient space for the decompressed data.
-This means it is **important** to only use tinf to decompress data from trusted sources.

 tinf requires int to be at least 32-bit.

 The inflate algorithm and data format are from 'DEFLATE Compressed Data